mikifus/wp-thermometer/README.md

 - percent *(Will not change the 'current' value accordingly)*

 ## To do ##
+- Make it possible to use the shortcode without any record in the database
 - Make the Widget work.
 With an option box.
 - Style a bit more, specially the admin page
 - Improve form validation